 In my experience, most people are NOT using their EF as well as they could, simply because they never learned that they could.

-The good news is that we can improve our EF skills with specific strategies and deliberate practice.
 I can’t overstate the importance of letting this sink in: if we practice, we will get better.
-If we help our kids practice, they will get better.
+When we help our kids practice, they get better.
 If we do NOT practice, we will not get better.
 If our kids do NOT explicitly and systematically build their EF skills, they will not have strong EF skills.

 The fact that explicit skill-building isn’t embedded in most curricula is a frequent source of frustration for me, but all we can do until there’s a real change in the school system is take ownership over it + and help them take ownership over it.

 So why should we be motivated to do this?
 One study sums it up:

 “EFs are predictive of achievement, health, wealth, and quality of life throughout life, often more so than IQ or socioeconomic status.”

 Want to learn how to build out your EF skills?
 Your kids’ EF skills?
 Book a (free) 1:1 call here, let’s make it happen.